-The diluted earnings per share has been computed by dividing the Net profit after tax available for Equity shareholders by the weighted average number of equity shares, after giving dilutive effect of the outstanding Warrants, Stock options and Convertible bonds for the respective periods, if any.
+The diluted earnings per share has been computed by dividing the Net profit after tax available for Equity shareholders by the weighted average number of equity shares, after giving dilutive effect of the outstanding Warrants, Stock options and Convertible bonds for the respective Periods, if any.

 Rs.
-In lakhs Particulars Year ended 31 March 2020 Year ended 31 March 2019 Profit / (loss) for the year used in the calculation of basic earnings per share 5,336.19 7,149.39 Add: Adjustments, if any - - Profit / (loss) for the year used in the calculation of diluted earnings per share 5,336.19 7,149.39 Profits used in the calculation of diluted earnings per share 5,336.19 7,149.39
+In lakhs Particulars For the Year ended 31 March 2021 For the Year ended 31 March 2020 Profit / (loss) for the year used in the calculation of basic earnings per share 3,202.70 5,336.19 Add: Adjustments, if any - - Profit / (loss) for the year used in the calculation of diluted earnings per share 3,202.70 5,336.19 Profits used in the calculation of diluted earnings per share 3,202.70 5,336.19 forming part of the Financial Statements for the year ended 31 March 2021